atomisthq/docs/docs/automations/commands.md

 MappedParameters.GitHubDefaultRepositoryVisibility = our best guess for whether you prefer to create new repositories as "public" or "private".

-### @Secret
+### Secrets

 These are secure values which Atomist stores and supplies to the automation client so that it can run commands as a particular user.

+Fields decorated with @Secret are populated by Atomist before calling the `handle` method.
+ They're never printed to the log or stored to disk outside Vault.

 When I invoke a command like `@atomist create issue title="Do another thing"`, I want that issue to show up in GitHub created by me.
-That means the automation needs to use a GitHub token supplied by the invoking user.
+Built-in commands like this one receive a token collected from the invoking user.

+ Currently the only secret available to automation clients is a GitHub token.
+Currently custom automation clients will always receive the GitHub token they configured[TODO: link], so all GitHub API calls will be performed by the automator.
+Please tell us[link] when this gets in your way.

 ### How they're collected